 After years of working with the NGO, the private sector, and the government since 2016, Klara found passion in retelling niche stories towards a wider audience.
 Quenching the thirst to capture stories from various walks of life, she is pursuing a Master in Anthropology on the side.

 Mia has performed various roles in In-Docs for more than 7 years.
 She started as a Programme Assistant organising In-Docs’ early workshops for high school students.
 Among those participants now have become prominent directors and producers in Indonesia.
 She was also in charge of In-Docs’ film library and database as well as Kickstart!
 Documentary workshop in Padang and Kupang.

 Mia graduated from University of Indonesia with a Bachelor’s degree in communications.
 Mia loves the teamwork in In-Docs, which still remains strong despite many changes that have occurred in the organisation.
 She also enjoys the opportunity to grow and learn many new things along the way.

-Tika joined In-Docs in 2021 as a Programme Officer, and now working on advancing the program of Vitamin.
+Tika joined In-Docs in 2021 as a Programme Officer, and now working on advancing the program of Docs By The Sea.
 She hopes that her combined experience in digital media production and community organising can help champion more underrepresented voices through documentaries.

 Tika’s experience in visual media includes co-producing short documentary Ante Mortem (2015) as well as co-writing FFI-nominated animated shorts Mudik (2017), Tanah (2020), and Rendang of Death (2020).
 Off-work, Tika volunteers her time as a community organiser for Perkumpulan Lintas Feminis Jakarta.

 Yuda joined In-Docs in 2021 as Programme Manager of VITAMIN.
 He seeks to reimagine how documentary films are shared and enjoyed in the classrooms across Indonesia.